½cupalmond flour2 ounces; can use ¼ cup all-purpose flour if gluten/carbs are OK

 Set the oven to "keep warm" (170°F) and line a rimmed baking sheet with parchment paper.

-In a medium bowl, combine the riced cauliflower, scallions, minced garlic, eggs, salt, pepper, parmesan, and almond flour.
+In a medium bowl, combine the riced cauliflower, scallions, minced garlic, eggs, salt, pepper, Parmesan, and almond flour.
+If the mixture is dry and crumbly, add an extra egg or just an egg white.

 Heat the oil in a large (12-inch) nonstick skillet over medium heat for 3-4 minutes.
-Place 5 fritters in the skillet - use a ¼ cup scoop and pack the mixture into the scoop.
-After releasing it into the skillet, gently flatten it with a spatula or the back of a spoon.
+Place 5 fritters in the skillet - use a ¼-cup scoop, and pack the mixture in.
+After releasing the mixture into the skillet, gently flatten it with a spatula or the back of a spoon.

 Fry the pancakes over medium heat (not higher) for about 4-5 minutes, until their bottom has formed a sturdy, golden-brown crust.
 Be patient – if you flip them too soon, they will fall apart.